Article · Feb 13, 2026

 What is a "Finalize Parents" pass and when do you need one?

 A Finalize Parents pass is a second sweep after a data migration or batch write that, for each parent record, queries for its actual children using a search, then writes the resulting list to the parent's list field.
 You need it whenever the writing workflow only sets the child-to-parent reference and not the parent-to-children list, or when a previous version of the workflow was buggy and left list fields stale.
 The pass is idempotent: it always overwrites the list with the searched result, so running it twice produces the same state as running it once.
-On a recent migration of mine, the Finalize Parents pass restored 722 parent links that had been pointing one direction but not the other.
+On a recent migration, the Finalize Parents pass restored 722 parent links that had been pointing one direction but not the other.

 When should I use list fields versus searches in Bubble.io?